Federalist No. 46: Background

 The functions of the state government are similar but on different scales to pertain to the correct groups of people.
 State government is typically more focused on the issues of their state constituents and their legislation deals more with people on a personal level.
-Some problems that the state deals with for citizens are criminals who break state regulations; divorce and family matters; real estate; and medical issues from work, car accidents, or medical malpractice.
+Some problems that the state deals with for citizens are criminals who break state regulations; divorce and family matters; real estate; and medical issues from work, road accidents, or medical malpractice.
 As for the federal government, they have a large spectrum of citizens so they control larger affairs such as federal taxes, immigration, bankruptcy, social security, and patent/copyright laws.
 There is a separation between the two governments when it comes to responsibilities because of how far their influences spread.
-This separation was the original design for our government but over time as their responsibilities remained virtually the same, their interactions increased.
+This separation was the original design for the U.S. government but over time as its responsibilities remained virtually the same, its interactions increased.

-Although federal government does have more power, it relies on state government.
+Although federal government has more power, it relies on state government.
 Further explaining the dependency federal and state governments have on each other, Madison stated in Federalist Paper No.46, "...I propose to compare the federal and state governments, are the disposition and the faculty they may respectively possess, to resist and frustrate the measures of each other.
 It has been already proved that the members of the federal will be more dependent on the members of the State governments, than the latter will be on the former."

 The general population of the 1780s, as mentioned prior, favored state government.
 As explained, "It is also assumed that the lives and interests of the people will be provided for by the States and therefore the people will be more friendly and conversant with those in the State Government."
 Even though the federal government was supposed to be a mold for the foundation of state government, the people would still be biased to the liking of the state and its roles.

 Once it became time to begin creating new republics, the people feared going back to the monarchy they once lived under by Great Britain.
 The Declaration of Independence describes that "free and Independent States they have full power to levy war, conclude peace, contract alliances, establish commerce, and to do all the other things which independent States may of right do."
 It is understood why monarchy was such a large concern considering the freedoms gained from being set apart from it.

 The military and militia were also discussed greatly in Federalist Paper 46.
 Because of the people leaning away from the federal government and towards the state government, the military and militia were used as a security for civilians.
 The restriction of the military and the excessive buffer of militia gave an upper hand towards the state government to defend themselves from the potentially more powerful federal government if they ever chose to step over their boundaries, into the states territory of power.